- ACRONYMS AND DEFINITIONS

 Findings: In this study, 3.0 mg of liraglutide, as an adjunct to diet and exercise, was associated with reduced body weight and improved metabolic control. (

-- This study is a substudy of the SCALE study.
-Patients who were prediabetics at enrollment to the SCALE study were treated for an additional 104 weeks (160 weeks total).
-The primary outcome of the extension study was average time to diabetes onset.
+- This substudy of the SCALE study took patients who were prediabetic at enrollment (N=2254 | liraglutide - 1505, placebo 749) and treated them for an additional 104 weeks (160 weeks total).
+The substudy's primary outcome was average time to diabetes onset.

 Duration: 160 weeks | |||